mapmanager/acqstore-server/docs/users/index.md

 # End user

 Use the packaged desktop app on the same machine as your files.

-The app starts a local server on loopback and shows a main window.
+The server is the local service (default `http://127.0.0.1:8767`) that opens acquisitions and serves them to clients.
+The main window starts, stops, and monitors that server.

 1. [Get the desktop app](install.md)
 2. [Main window](gui.md)